Melanie0001/Script-Ware/README.md

 # Script-Ware
 This is script-ware's full script execution source, this works if you update the proto struct and addresses, i've included elysians call encryption and eternals shit non-functional trash for the enc (which you could try to fix, however i couldnt and neither could he)

 if you update proto struct and addresses, you're able to call closures because op_call's encryption was not changed and this has it updated.

-This has practically everything the old source had, i've commented upon the code of which i have used from other people (not much)
+This has practically everything the old source had, i've commented upon the code of which i have used from other people (not much) but remember!
+This is **roblox exploiting!** you're not permitted to use a SINGLE piece of code from someone else without a moron screaming that you're incapable

 # Reference to the old source being leaked
 "leaking it because he's only made 10% of it"